Best practices with collecting feedback and feature requests in Intercom

 Once you’ve followed-up on the feedback, you can begin to build your product roadmap.
 Noora lets you share a public roadmap - built up automatically by setting statuses on feature requests - with your users.
 A link to this public roadmap will be added automatically to your Intercom Messenger widget if you have installed the Noora Intercom app.

-How to get started with managing feedback in Intercom better
+How to get your customer support team started with managing feedback in Intercom better

-- Sign up to Noora for your free 14 day trial.
+- Sign up to Noora (hint: we're biased but we're sure it is the ideal tool for your customer success team) for your free 14 day trial.

 - Install the Chrome browser extension for free.